tonioloewald/bindinator.js/docs/react.md

         {this.props.items.map(item => (
           <li key={item.id}>{item.text}</li>
 ```
 Here's where the "unique" `id` gets used.
+It could just as easily use the array
+index in this case, but I guess the example was trying to be "realistic"?
 ```
         ))}
       </ul>